Robotics & Automation Specialist

 PROFESSIONALISM means we will conduct ourselves in a professional manner in all of our dealings, so that as members of the Kilmarnock team we can always be proud of the way we conduct ourselves with everyone inside and outside the company.

-- Building, configuring, and testing of robots
+- Configuring, and testing of robot system

-- Technical support for robotic systems created
+- Technical support for robotic systems or other automated equipment

 - Coordinates with production shop floor and manufacturing clients during debug and troubleshooting of equipment